jarecoo/practice/notes.md

     - “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.” - Socrates
     - Get good (consistent and long) sleep.
 Good sleep is underrated.
 It’s so vital to good health.
     - Exercise.
 Bodies are made for moving, not sitting.
+    - “Indeed, to one who is active, no day is long.
+So let us lengthen our lives; for the duty and the proof of life consist in action.
+Cut short the night: use some of it for the day’s business.
+Birds that are being prepared for the banquet, that they may be flattened through lack of exercise, are kept in the dark.
+And similarly, if men vegetate without physical activity, their idle bodies are overwhelmed with flesh, and in their self-satisfied retirement the fat of indolence grows upon them” -Seneca
     - “Exercise is a celebration of what you can do, not a punishment for what you ate”
     - Use food for sustenance, not pleasure.
 Modern bounty makes food-related sickness extremely common (high cholesterol, diabetes, high blood pressure, obesity, etc)
     - Avoid drinking soda.
 It’s poison.
 Consume sugar sparingly.
 Stick to whole foods, white meat and fish, lots of veggies, lots of fruits.
 Fewer carbs.